Review

 • Need a one-tin starter that covers the basics?
 Bloch Hair Kit A0801 (~$13).
 Nets, multiple pin sizes, bobby pins, elastics, plus a how-to insert.
 Throw it in the dance bag and you're 80% covered.

 • Building a backstage refill kit?
-Bunheads BH420 Hair Nets (~$5 for 3) AND Bunheads BH440 3-inch Hair Pins.
+Bunheads BH420 Hair Nets (~$5 for 3) AND Bunheads BH440 3-inch Hair Pins (about $9 for a pack of 12, the heavyweight anchors that hold a thick bun, not flyaway pins).
 Buy TWO sets, one for daily class, one sealed in a ziploc for the event.
-The sealed set is the whole point.
+A 12-pack covers about one full bun with a few spares, so the sealed set is not overkill, it is the whole point.

 • Need a $3 last-minute restock?
 Dasha Pin and Pony Pack.
 Ponies, snap clips, bobby pins.
 Doesn't replace a full kit, but solves the 'where did all the bobby pins go' problem on competition Friday.

 • Want color-matched replenishment from one brand?
-The Capezio Bunheads accessory line carries nets, bobby pins, bun builders, and bun covers all in matching shades.
-Easier to maintain consistent color over a season.
+The Capezio Bunheads accessory line carries nets, bobby pins, bun builders, and bun covers in matching shades.
+One brand's 'brown' stays the same brown across the net and the pins, so you're not eyeballing two near-matches under stage lights.

 • Adding hair supplies to a shoes-and-tights order?
 Dancewear Corner or Discount Dance carry the major dance-specific hair lines.
 One cart, one shipping fee.